 The Church of Saint Luke is the most famous church in Kotor’s old town.
 It one of the city’s oldest churches which dates back to 1195.
 The church is located in Piazza Greca and if the doors are open visitors are allowed to enter.

 Take a trip to Our Lady of the Rocks

 One of the best trips to take from Kotor is to Our Lady of the Rocks.
 This is one of the top attractions in the area that is reachable by boat.
 There are a ton of boat tour companies that will bring you on the short 15-minute boat ride to the island for you to explore.
 The island is home to a church that visitors are open to explore.

 What’s interesting about Our Lady of The Rocks is that it is an artificial island that was man-made many years ago.
 The people did this by sinking ships and throwing rocks into the water.
 A visit here is one of the top things to do in Kotor for an interesting history lesson.

 Visit the Blue Cave

-There are tours available that can either bring you around the Bay of Kotor and to the Caves and other variations.
-Although this is nothing one of the things to do in Kotor right in the city, it is well worth the adventure.
+There are tours available that can bring you around the Bay of Kotor and to the Caves and other variations.
+Although this is not one of the things to do in Kotor right in the city, it is well worth the adventure.
 Below are some options.

 Day trips from Kotor